AJSahagun/EMERGE-Bot_Testing/README.md

 # EMERGE Objective 2 Testing

-A tool for load testing EMERGE chatbot for objective 2 by simulating concurrent user conversations.
+A tool for load testing EMERGE chatbot for objective 2 by simulating concurrent user conversations with peak load capabilities.

 ## Overview

 This tool allows you to:

 1. Run single conversation tests to verify functionality
-2. Perform load tests with configurable concurrency to test system capacity
+2. Perform **peak load tests** with configurable ramp-up periods
-3. Simulate hundreds of users interacting with your chatbot simultaneously
+3. Simulate thousands of users with realistic conversation patterns
-4. Generate detailed performance metrics
+4. Generate detailed performance metrics with real-time monitoring
+5. Automatically handle rate limiting with retry logic

 ## Requirements